Bangkok Unpacked: Where Street Food Meets Sacred Gold

 - The wai (palms together, slight bow) is appreciated but not required from foreigners

-- Dress modestly at religious sites
+- Dress modestly at religious sites—shoulders and knees covered

 - The king and royal family are deeply respected—avoid any disrespectful comments